AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 * Copy Image Maps to other images, or eCatalog pages, or SpinSets.
 * Export Image Maps to CSV or to XML.
 * Import image metadata from a tab-delimited file or from an XML file.
-* Define other actions as determined by the World Wide Web Consortium.
+* Define Other Actions as determined by the World Wide Web Consortium.
 * Preview Image Maps.

 ## Draw and adjust an Image Map {#drawing-and-adjusting-an-image-map}